mcsrainbow/notes/aws/sap.md

 * .NET, XL storage, image and video files on local - B - Implement Auto Scaling, ELB, CloudFront, S3, Reserve, NO EFS

-* * must deploy its application into other to meet low-latency - D - CloudFormation template, set from an administrator account, NO --region(s)
+* * must deploy its application into other to meet low-latency - D - CloudFormation template, set from an administrator account, NO --region(s), NO --region

 * * 30-TB repository of digital news videos, tape, MAM - A - AWS Storage Gateway, file gateway, No tape gateway